U.S.A. Cyber Warrior Scholarship Program

 Foundation Director Julie Peeler on ABC7's Government Matters

 Numerous job ratings within the military require security certification under DOD 8570, however many service men and women perform tasks that would prepare them for work in information security if they received additional training.
 Individuals qualifying for the U.S.A.
 Cyber Warrior Scholarship would need to have performed certain IT-related functions while in the service.
+Military spouse applicants must have performed certain IT related functions in their educational or professional career.
 A list of those functions is included in the application form.

 Applications will be reviewed by a panel of information security professionals and members from (ISC)2 and Booz Allen Hamilton.
+Panelists may include current or former military personnel.
 The program partners are seeking candidates with an information technology or security background who indicate a passion for information/cyber security, merit and financial need.
 Merit can be indicated with leadership qualities, integrity, a willingness to mentor others, and an ability to learn quickly and apply concepts appropriately.
 Not all applicants will be awarded a U.S.A.
 Cyber Warrior Scholarship.

 Testimonial from Bryan Johnson - Midvale, Utah